 And last but not least… SM Entertainment and Disney share something else- that people love to hate the two companies.

 2014 is almost over, and SM Entertainment is still reeling from the plague-filled year where there were scandals with every idol group at SM Entertainment except for TVXQ and SHINee.
 The company’s stock prices plummeted and have yet to rebound due to the constant flux of the company, despite multiple popular album releases this year.
+So, it’s a good idea to learn how to buy disney stock instead because their stock prices have historically been very reliable.

 Every website and blog devoted to the Korean entertainment industry seems to be writing year-end articles about how bad the year was for SM Entertainment, and many are both worried about the future of K-pop if SM’s reign is up while at the same time fascinated by the mess that SM Entertainment has to get itself out of.
 One list even called SM Entertainment the worst entertainment agency of the year–while admitting that it was also tied for the best with YG Entertainment.